belalsajal/belalsajal/README.md

-New in the tech scene
+New in the tech scene ||
-Tighten your seatbelts out of the world invetions.
+Tighten your seatbelts for out of the world invetions. ||
 See you sonn!